December 8, 2014, Crescent-online

 Other key issues pertaining to Gaza include the rebuilding of the tens of thousands of Palestinian homes destroyed in this summer’s massacre, as well as those destroyed in the other two major wars on Gaza in 2008/9 and 2012.

-The specifics of Gaza, Jerusalem, Zionist colonist and army violence against Palestinians, expanding illegal colonies aside, the overwhelming message from many delegates was the need for unity amongst political parties, the need to be more active in combating propaganda, and to not exclude neighboring countries and parties from analysis when discussing Palestine.
+The specifics of Gaza, Jerusalem, Zionist colonist and army violence against Palestinians, expanding illegal colonies aside, the overwhelming message from many delegates was the need for unity among political parties, the need to be more active in combating propaganda, and to not exclude neighboring countries and parties from analysis when discussing Palestine.
 Understanding and rejecting the war against Syria is critical, as is Syria’s support for Palestinians; the question of Palestinian liberation cannot be properly addressed without this understanding.

 Ahmed Fouad, Deputy-General for the PFLP (Popular Front for the Liberation of Palestine), also spoke on the need for unity, noting, “The dignity and blood of our people comes first.”